tabcat/rough-opal/rough-opal/APPLICATION.md

 **(NOV 2022)** Zzzync Replicator
  - replicator using IPFS/IPNS pinning on web3.storage
- - write tests for Zzzync and interopt tests for Opal
+ - write tests for Zzzync and interop tests for Opal

 **(DEC 2022)** Heavy Testing
  - testing inside network simulation with testground